Letter To Prospective Graduates

 COMMENCEMENT REHEARSAL AND CEREMONY

 Saturday, May 10, begins with Commencement rehearsal in Wise Center Performance Arena (rain or shine) at NOON sharp!
 Do NOT bring purses or cell phones as they cannot be carried during the procession and there is no place to store them.
-NO paraphernalia of any kind is permitted on caps or gowns.
+NO paraphernalia of any kind, including cords and colors, is permitted on caps or gowns.

 Directly after rehearsal, the Commencement ceremony begins with a formal academic procession of graduates (you), faculty, and the “platform party,” which includes the honorary degree recipients and faculty presenters.
 Commencement exercises will be on Bentley Lawn, weather permitting, or in the Wise Center Sports Forum.
 We do everything possible to have the ceremony outdoors so dress according to the weather.
 Tickets are required for the ceremony only if the weather forces us indoors to the Wise Center Sports Forum.
 If the ceremony is indoors, please note that Shafer Auditorium will be set up for closed circuit viewing of the ceremony to accommodate guests not holding tickets.
 Even if the ceremony is held on Bentley Lawn, a closed circuit broadcast will be available in nearby Schultz Banquet Hall for those who prefer to sit inside.